qcoumes/gitcmd/README.md

 Every function of this module returns a tuple *(return_code, stdout, stderr)*.
-**Be careful** : Git sometimes return information on stderr, even if return_code = 0. for instance `Switched to a new branch 'X'` when checking out to a new branch.
+**Be careful** : Git sometimes return information on stderr, even if return_code = 0. for instance `Switched to a new branch "X"` is given on stderr when checking out to a new branch.

 ### Clone
 ```python3